Things to Do With Kids in Los Angeles: Explore Together

 Corona del Mar State Beach

-Alexandra F.: This may be my favorite beach in the area, and the one I'd probably recommend first to any friends or family visiting from out of town.
+Alexandra F. said: This may be my favorite beach in the area, and the one I'd probably recommend first to any friends or family visiting from out of town.
 It's just so beautiful and well-maintained, and an easy and enjoyable outing for families, with clean bathrooms and the parking lot right next to the beach for easy access.
 The rock formations and cliffs add to the natural beauty, and the gorgeous homes nearby are fun to look at, too.
 If you can, be sure to walk up to Inspiration Point for an incredible view!

 Time Travel Mart

-Jenny: A unique learning center and gift shop
+Jenny said: A unique learning center and gift shop

 San Diego Zoo

-Kelly R: I think this is the best zoo in the US.
+Kelly R said: I think this is the best zoo in the US.
 One of the things that strikes me about it is how beautiful all of the surroundings and plant life are, even as you're just walking around between exhibits.
 There is definitely a lot of uphill walking that can tire us out pretty quickly, but the benefit of that is many of the exhibits can be viewed from different high and low vantage points.
 The new children's area is pretty amazing and has so much to do (including water features, so plan for that if your kids can't resist getting wet).

 The year round pick-your-own experience at Tanaka Farms includes a 1-hour guided wagon tour.
 This educational ride around the farm ends in picking your own fruit and veggies.
 Along with strawberry picking, they also host similar experiences like corn tours, melon tours, and u-pick vegetables.
 Tours also include admission to the farm, visiting with chickens, entrance to the play area, and a seasonal maze during the Fall.
 This is a very kid-friendly farm, especially during Pumpkin Patch Season and holidays.